Albertlungu/Nous/readme.md

 </p>

-# PyGPT — A Learning LLM Project
+# νοῦς (nous) — A Learning LLM Project

 ## Overview
-It's a GPT-like LLM that uses a plethora of sources that are visible in the `data_loader.py` file.
+νοῦς (nous, Greek for "mind/intellect") is a GPT-like LLM that uses a plethora of sources that are visible in the dataset loader.

 But what **makes this different?**

 Well, up to date, I haven't yet found a model for which I can customize literally anything with ease.
 Every GitHub repo that I've seen requires you to go into the depths of the model to look for `num_heads` or `embedding_dim` and read the entire 6.7k line readme file (sorta like this one).

-My point is that this app, PyGPT, allows you to do exactly that: configure literally any part of the model with ease through an Electron app.
+My point is that this app, νοῦς, allows you to do exactly that: configure literally any part of the model with ease through an Electron app.
 This means that you can use:
 - Custom datasets
 - Custom tokenizers (I have a BPE Tokenizer class that you can use, but it's kinda slow, so I also use TikToken)
 - Custom number of attention heads, stacks, embedding dimension, max sequence length, epochs, batch size, learning rate, warmup steps